TotalLag/phan.cx/src/routes/blog/headless-ecommerce.md

 Headless eCommerce...
 - platform gives you greater freedom when selecting a front-end framework, resulting in personalized experiences for customers.
 - allows businesses to react faster to market changes and speed up product upgrades.
-- provides a single underwriting review of the whole transaction which may help both merchant service provider & underwriter.
+- offers a single underwriting review of the whole transaction which may help both merchant service provider & underwriter.
 - simplifies the purchasing process for customers, making it easier for them to return.
 - is here to stay with more and more providers adapting their services to include it.